Bohemian Switzerland – Jetrichovice

 - Ruins of Saunstejn castle called also thief’s castle stands on the sandstone block wall, where you can get by climbing very narrow metal stairs.
 It’s quite a stunt, but I’ve seen very small kids or older people ascending there as well.
 The 70 meters long sightseeing point is connected with small bridges.

 - Small pravcicka gate-the last “attraction” on our way back to Mezni Louka compared to the biggest in Europe natural sandstone gate: Pravcicka Brana seem tiny, but it’s more than 2 meters high and 3 meters wide.
-Definitely an advantage is the fact that there’re not so many people here.
+Definitely, an advantage is a fact that there’re not so many people here.
 You can easily take a photo with no one unwelcome on it.